raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 *Between* condition operator returns true if the specified attribute value is between two values in a conditions values list.
 There are three ways to specify the condition's value.

-*Examples:*

-All scripts return all identifiers of CRM contacts, which were created in 2011.
+The following two script snippets return all identifiers of CRM contacts, which were created in 2011.
 ```
 <set var="dates">{[Utils.Now.AddDays(-100), Utils.Now.AddDays(-50)]}</set>
 <select from="crm" entity="contact" var="contacts">